 The main features and specifications of IRF1010E (inclusive of the ones in its MOSFET datasheet) are:

 - First, you can use it in high-speed/fast switching and avalanche ratings.

 - Moreover, manufacturers have developed the fifth-generation HEXFET (IRF1010E) with advanced process technology.

-- The maximum operating temperature is 175°C, with its total power dissipation being 170 Watt.
+- The maximum operating temperature is 175°C, and its total power dissipation is 170 Watt.

 - The maximum gate-source voltage is 20V/10V, while the maximum drain-source voltage is 60V.

 - Furthermore, the maximum source-drain ON-state resistance is 0.012 Ohm.